cespare/dotfiles/system_notes.md

   an invocation like `eval $(keychain --quiet --eval --agents ssh id_rsa)`
 * Clone dotviles, vim-config and move into place
 * Log out and back in for xmodmap (or just run it manually)
+* xbindkeys uses github.com/cespare/carlisle, so install that.
+  - Put the binary in $HOME/bin, so that the XDG autostart thing that runs xbindkeys will be able to see it.
 * Go into xfce keyboard shorcuts and delete most of them.
 Keep:
   - xfce4-appfinder (bind to super-space)
   - screenshooter shortcuts